Leiming-Ding/AIMaster_Deep_Learning_Final_Project/README.md

 ## **Learning and takeaways**

 - Transformers had a better performance than sequential neural network models and feedforward neural models considering it is better at capturing the contextual and temporal information.
-- If there is a huge data imbalance, it is hard to build a model with a good performance because it is hard for the model to capture information from unrepresented categories.
+- If there is a huge data imbalance, it is hard to build a model with a good performance because it is hard for the model to capture information from underrepresented categories.
 - Although the final performance may not reach to a satisfactory score, it still shows a decent progress.

 ## **Ways to improve**